 This module is offered at Level 6 and Level 7 study.

 Level 6 study assures employers of a registrant that is capable of undertaking the enhanced responsibility of the assessment in clinical practice.
 Level 7 study will be considered towards scholarly progression to a master's qualification.

 This is a practice-based course and is specifically designed to enhance practitioners' skills in their current role.
-The course is now integrated into the three-year Bachelor of Midwifery (Hons) degree.
-This course will enable practitioners who did not qualify with this course to upskill themselves and enhance their employability prospects within practice.
+The course is now integrated into a three year BMid midwifery degree, this course will enable practitioner who did not qualify with this course to upskill themselves and enhance their employability prospects within practice.